Don't Say You Love Me (M2M song): Music video

 The accompanying music video for "Don't Say You Love Me" was directed by Nigel Dick and was filmed from 4 until 6 October 1999 at the Mission Tiki drive-in theatre in Montclair, California.
 In the video, Raven sings the song while she is in a car with a boy, while Larsen sings and plays the guitar in front of another car.
 This footage is spliced with M2M singing together at the drive-in, people dancing, the projectionist struggling with his malfunctioning equipment, and the concession stand worker who has an overflowing popcorn maker.
 When the popcorn stand explodes, M2M continue to perform surrounded by people as popcorn rains down.
 Air cannons were used to fire 200 garbage bin-sized bags of popcorn into the air to create the raining popcorn effect.
 In the US, the music video made its premiere on 24 October on The WB following that night's screening of 7th Heaven.
 It began airing on The Box and MuchMusic in early November 1999 and began airing on MTV on 15 November.

 Two similar versions of the video were released.
-In one, clips from Pokémon: The First Movie are played on the screen at the drive-in theatre.
+In one, clips from Pokémon: The First Movie – Mewtwo Strikes Back are played on the screen at the drive-in theatre.
 In the other version, fewer images of the screen are shown; when they are seen the Pokémon images are replaced with either clips of Raven and Larsen singing the song or words such as "M2M" and "Intermission".
 The Pokémon version of the video uses the edited-out lyrics, while the other one uses the album version of the song.
 The Pokémon version was included on the DVD of the film, while the other version was included on the bonus disc in The Day You Went Away: The Best of M2M.